-Hajj 2026 Preparation Guide for Pakistani Pilgrims — What to Do Now
+Hajj Preparation Guide for Pakistani Pilgrims — Plan Ahead

-Hajj 2026 (1447 AH) is expected to fall in late May / early June 2026.
-If you intend to perform Hajj, preparation must start now — both logistically (registration, passport, vaccinations) and physically.
-This guide tells you exactly what to do and when.
+If you intend to perform Hajj in the next season, preparation should start early — both logistically (registration, passport, vaccinations) and physically.
+This guide explains what to prepare and what to confirm before payment.

 Government Hajj vs Private Hajj — Which is Right for You?